apache/hudi/website/docs/schema_evolution.md

 Furthermore, the evolved schema is queryable across high-performance engines like Presto and Spark SQL without additional overhead for column ID translations or type reconciliations.
 The following table summarizes the schema changes compatible with different Hudi table types.

-The incoming schema will automatically have missing columns from the table schema added with null value
+The incoming schema will automatically have missing columns added with null values from the table schema.
+For this we need to enable the following config `hoodie.write.handle.missing.cols.with.lossless.type.promotion`, otherwise the pipeline will fail.
+Note: This particular config will also do best effort to solve some of the backward incompatible type promotions eg., 'long' to 'int'.

 | Schema Change                                                   | COW | MOR | Remarks                                                                                                                                                                                                                                                                                       |
 |:----------------------------------------------------------------|:----|:----|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|